UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 Let's plot each tumor incidence against exposure concentration together in a 2x2 plot.
 Here, the y-axis will range from 0 to 1, with 0 indicating no incidence of tumors and 1 indicating all animals that were tested acquired tumors.

 Here, we will use the 'with()' function, which allows us to create a mini-environment using the specified data.
+We also use the 'par()' function to set graphical parameters, allowing us to create a 2x2 set of plots.

 ```r
 par(mfrow=c(2,2));